 Research the different routes and choose one that aligns with your preferences, learning style, and career goals.
 ITT programs typically combine academic study with practical teaching experience in schools, allowing you to develop essential teaching skills under the guidance of experienced educators.
 Click here for Gov.uk guidance on Initial Teacher Training.

-there are several different avenues you can explore to find job opportunities:
+There are several different ways to find job opportunities:

 • Online job boards: job boards are a popular starting point, offering a vast array of positions across different educational settings.
 Some examples include Education Jobs, Indeed, Reed and The Guardian.